 Budget Fastbreak's main advantages are two-fold.
 It's a free program, and it applies to Budget's rates, which are typically lower than those of other major rental companies.
 It's a no-brainer to sign up for Fastbreak, since it lets you speed through the rental process faster.
 On the tail end of your trip, returns are just as easy.
 Drop the car in the designated area and go, and Budget will email you the receipt.

 On the other hand, the rewards program—while easy—isn't a huge reason to prioritize renting with Budget.
 Other companies often offer lower rates than Budget, and when that's the case it can make sense to go with the lower rate.
 In other words, the Fastbreak program improves your experience if renting from Budget but isn't a reason to rent from Budget on its own.

-Budget has experimented with a rewards component to the Fastbreak program over the years, mostly without much success.
-Gone is the recent "Rent More, Save More" discount program—it's been replaced by a promotion good through the end of 2018, where every two rentals earns you a $25 Budget Bucks certificate that comes by mail.
+Budget has experimented with a rewards component to the Fastbreak program over the years.
+There's currently a "Budget Bucks" promotion good through the end of 2019, where two rentals earns you a $25 Budget Bucks certificate that comes in the mail.

 Caveat: Using a Budget Bucks certificate prevents you from earning credit towards another one, which effectively reduces the value of the certificate by half.
 Also, you can't use a Budget Bucks certificate if you also use another coupon code on your rental—and since AutoSlash has coupons for Budget on file that give free days, take $25 off (without restricting you from earning more Budget Bucks), or even in some cases take as much as $75 off, Budget Bucks certificates are really only useful on rentals when other coupons don't work, such as one-day or one-way rentals.
 That's a pretty big potential "gotcha."